LELEC210X/LELEC210X/leaderboard/README.md

 ### Playing sound files

-The leaderboard server does not actually play the soundfiles, because the actual computer does not have access to any speaker.
+The leaderboard server does not actually play the sound files, because the actual computer does not have access to any speaker.

 To play sound files, a group with admin rights, i.e., the teaching